vistafan12/BitView-iOS6/README.md

-# BitView Mobile is no longer avaliable.
+# BitView Mobile is no longer available.

 <p align = 'center'>
   <img